Last Updated on September 18, 2025 by Kate Noble

 16. The traditional Souks of Dubai

-Ok this one is in twice but I think it’s worth having under here too!
-If you’re looking for a true Dubai experience then a trip to the Souks of the Creek are definitely worth it.
-If the haggling is just a bit too much though then have a look at Souk Al Bahar (above), Souk Madinat or Souk Khan Murjan.
+Ok, this one is in twice, but I think it’s worth having under here too!
+If you’re looking for a true Dubai experience, then a trip to the Souks of the Creek is definitely worth it.
+If the haggling is just a bit too much, thoug,h then have a look at Souk Al Bahar (above), Souk Madinat or Souk Khan Murjan.
 They will be more expensive but less chaotic!

 17. Look out for markets and festivals

-There’s always something going on in Dubai so it’s always worth having a look for activities such as markets and local festivals that are taking place and are often free or a minimum charge.
-For instance if you are in Dubai around Christmas time then there’s some great Christmas markets.
+There’s always something going on in Dubai, so it’s always worth having a look for activities such as markets and local festivals that are taking place and are often free or have a minimum charge.
+For instance, if you are in Dubai around Christmas time, then there are some great Christmas markets.
 The one at the Madinat Jumeirah will get you in the Christmas spirit with a live band and fake snow!

 18. Visit Souk Al Bahar

-Across the way from Dubai Mall you’ll find Souk al Bahar.
-A great place for restaurants (especially if you want an alcoholic drink with your meal as it’s licensed).
-This place also has a number of traditional shops and small stalls throughout and it’s less chaotic than Dubai Mall so is worth exploring.
+Across the way from the Dubai Mall, you’ll find Souk al Bahar.
+A great place for restaurants (especially if you want an alcoholic drink with your meal, as it’s licensed).
+This place also has a number of traditional shops and small stalls throughout, and it’s less chaotic than Dubai Mall, so is worth exploring.
+We also love the Time Out food court here, too!

 Souk Al Bahar